 • Can only impersonate Demo Learners

-• Cannot enrol Learners
+• Cannot enroll Learners

-• Cannot un-enrol users in a course
+• Cannot unenroll users in a course

 Facilitator

-• Facilitator is typically assigned to non-academic course managers, such as those teaching Professional Development courses or resource courses.
+• Facilitator is typically assigned to non-academic (non-credit) course managers, such as those teaching Professional Development courses or resource courses.

 • The Facilitator is the manager of the course.